tbensky/PhysicsLabs/README.md

 Data should be analyzed in two ways:

-* A curve fit of d vs t and slope is speed
+* A curve fit of travel distance vs t and slope is speed.

-* Repeated d/t computations and a standard deviation of the mean (since one has an opportunity to compute the speed of light many times).
+* The data allows for repeated individual d/t computations, so the average of these and standard deviation of the mean should be computed.